 How to Distribute Your Videos

-Aside from posting your newest videos up on your homepage (not any subpages), you should be marketing all video content across social media channels and plugging it in your email marketing campaigns
+Aside from posting your newest videos up on your homepage (not any subpages), you should be marketing all video content across social media channels and plugging it in your email marketing campaigns and press kits.

-, a curated content platform for videos.
+Tip: Scan the Competition with Redux, a curated content platform for videos.
 Use Redux to see what’s out there in your field and gauge your competition.
 See what’s being done right, what’s attracting a crowd and comments, and what turns people away…and then apply the strategy to your own video marketing efforts.